vasumahesh1/WFC_WebGL/README.md

 ## Tiles / Voxels used:

 The following voxels were used by us for making the scene.
 We created them on MagicaVoxel.
 And they look janky af.
+Some of these voxels are 3 voxels mixed together (stacked on top of each other).
+But in the algorithm they are individual entities.

 | - | - | - |
 |:-------------:|:-----:|:-----:|